 The first reading is chosen by the family and is proclaimed by a lector of the family's choosing.
 A non-comprehensive list of selections for this reading are listed below.
 Readings must be read in their entirety unless a short option is provided.
-You may discuss other options with the Director of Music and Liturgy at St. Victoria.
+You may discuss other options with the Director of Music or your presider at St. Victoria.